For those new to this website:

 It is important to emphasize that “organic” does not equal “Lead-free” — especially when it comes to processed foods (like chocolate, multi-ingredient industrially-processed or dried/powdered/concentrated foods, highly concentrated supplements [in powder or pill form] or any processed ingredients in general)!

 Fundamentally, having a “healthy lifestyle” is about the bigger picture approach — what forms your habitual daily patterns of consumption, and not about the occasional exceptions you might make here and there.

-Because not everyone makes the same choices I make, and because many foods that people do eat (including chocolate, salt, spices, vitamins and supplements) can be very high in Lead, Cadmium, and Arsenic, whenever a Lead Safe Mama reader comes to me with concerns about a specific food or supplement, I always encourage them to ask for the COA (Certificate Of Analysis) for that product from the company/manufacturer of the product (especially if it is a product they consume daily — like a supplement) — to get a sense of where that product might stand related to other similar products (to help you make the best choices for yourself and your family.)
+Because not everyone makes the same choices I make, and because many foods that people do eat (including chocolate, salt, spices, vitamins, and supplements) can be very high in Lead, Cadmium, and Arsenic, whenever a Lead Safe Mama reader comes to me with concerns about a specific food or supplement I always encourage them to ask for the COA (Certificate Of Analysis) for that product from the company/manufacturer (especially if it is a product they consume daily — like supplements).
+This helps them get a sense of where that product might stand related to other similar products (to help you make the best choices for yourself and your family).